boldbi/bold-bi-docs/docs/faq/how-to-publish-modified-data-source-from-one-tenant-to-another.md

 # How to publish modified data sources from one tenant to another

-To modify the connection string of the corresponding data source of a dashboard dynamically in the destination tenant using [Custom Attribute](/working-with-data-sources/configuring-custom-attribute/#site-level-attribute) support, create and save the required data source connection string details as custom attribute in both source and destination tenants with the same attribute key and use it in the dynamic connection string value of a corresponding data source in a dashboard of a source tenant.
+To dynamically modify the connection string of the corresponding data source of a dashboard in the destination tenant using [Custom Attribute](/working-with-data-sources/configuring-custom-attribute/#site-level-attribute) support, you need to create and save the necessary data source connection string details as a custom attribute in both the source and destination tenants.
+Make sure to use the same attribute key and then incorporate it into the dynamic connection string value of the corresponding data source in a dashboard of the source tenant.

 Find the list of connections with the connection string details as follows,